Gene gets a speeding ticket...

 Perhaps that's an alternate reality thing.
 Oh, and note the "16 years".

-4) My employer informs me that should I fail to remove this single ticket from my record, I will lose my insurance coverage and my entire career will come to a halt.
+4) My employer informs me that should I fail to remove this single ticket from my record, I will lose my insurance coverage and my entire career will come to a halt.12 year career?
+I thought it was 16?
+Was 4 of those years in your alternate reality?

 I think you will agree that something very is wrong in America when a million mile plus accident free owner/ operator can, on a clear day in Tennessee, cruising with traffic, seeking a speed limit sign that seems not to exist, lose his entire career over one speeding ticket, the first in his entire 12 year career.